Coins We Grade & Policies

 - If NCS believes that a coin will benefit from conservation, the coin will be conserved and then transferred to NGC for grading.

 - If NCS believes that a coin will not benefit from conservation, the coin will not be conserved.
 In this case, raw (not holdered) coins will be transferred directly to NGC for grading.
-The NCS conservation fees will be refunded and only the NGC grading fees will apply.
+Only the NGC grading fees will apply.

 - If NCS believes that an NGC or PCGS-certified coin will not benefit from conservation, the coin will not be conserved and will be left in its original holder and returned to the submitter.
-The coin will not be transferred to NGC and the NGC grading fees will be refunded.
-NCS will charge only a $5 processing fee.
+The coin will not be transferred to NGC and the NGC grading fees will be refunded less a $5 processing fee.

 - However, if NCS believes that a PCGS-certified coin will not benefit from conservation but will likely receive the same grade (or a higher grade) with NGC, the coin will not be conserved and will be transferred to NGC for CrossOver.
-The NCS conservation fees will be refunded and only the NGC grading fees will apply.
+Only the NGC grading fees will apply.

 - *Please note that while NCS will attempt to accommodate special requests from submitters it can’t be responsible if any special requests are not fulfilled.